aiven/devportal/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.rst

    To prevent conflicts during replication:

-   * Avoid writing to tables in the target database that is currently undergoing migration.
+   * The target database will be in a read-only state during migration.
+Writing to the database is only possible once the migration is stopped.
    * Do not manually change the replication settings of the source database.
-   * Refrain from making any changes that could interfere with the connection between the source and target databases, such as updating firewall rules or trusted sources.
+   * Avoid making network or configuration changes that could disrupt the ongoing connection between the source and target databases, such as modifying firewall rules or altering trusted sources.

   .. note::

    If the migration fails, investigate, resolve, and restart the migration using **Start over**.